theredcmdcraft/gitflow-avh/Reference:-git-flow-release.md

 use the contents of the given file as a tag message

 -p,--[no]push
+push the production and develop branch to origin after performing the finish.

+--[no]pushproduction  Push the production branch push the production branch to origin after performing the finish.

-push to origin after performing finish
+--[no]pushdevelop     Push the develop branch push the develop branch to origin after performing the finish.

 -k,--[no]keep
 keep branch after performing finish